 As a compliment to her defense practice, Alison also serves as monitoring and consulting counsel for insurers in complex litigation.
 In this capacity, she provides an independent review and analysis of liability and damages exposure.
 She also leads mock trials and focus groups, participates in settlement efforts, assists in all aspects of pre-trial work, and serves as parachute trial counsel.

 - US District Courts for the Central, Eastern, Northern and Southern Districts of California

 - US Court of Appeals for the Ninth Circuit

 - J.D., Loyola Law School, Los Angeles, 2002

 - B.A., University of California at Irvine, 1999

 - California Bar Association, Litigation Section

 - Chappell v.
 National Home Improvement Retailer.
-The plaintiff alleged that she was injured when she tripped and fell over a piece of heavy machinery on our client's premises.
-She sustained a torn rotator cuff requiring two surgeries.
-At trial, plaintiff's counsel requested a verdict of USD 300,000.
+The plaintiff alleged that she sustained serious injuries when she tripped and fell over a piece of heavy machinery on our client’s premises.
+Our client argued that the incident was caused by plaintiff’s own negligence.
 The jury returned a defense verdict.

 - Insurance & Reinsurance